 |Papillon||Self Catering||Flexible||2||5||2||Cots and put up beds|

-Le Papillon has a large personal kitchen which is well equipped with breakfast bar, cooker, fridge freezer, microwave, washing machine, dishwasher & ironing facilities.
+Personal kitchen which is well equipped with breakfast bar, fridge-freezer, microwave, washing machine, & ironing facilities.

 The lounge is spacious enough for the entire family to gather around the wood-burner and make full use of the dvd player or English/French satellite tv.